jakubsob/jakubsob.github.io/src/content/blog/3-lessons-learned-from-3-years-of-testing-as-r-developer/index.md

 ---
-title: '3 Lessons learned from 3 years of testing as an R developer'
+title: 'Top 3 Testing Lessons from 3 Years as an R Developer'
-description: ''
+description: 'Discover the top three lessons learned from three years of testing as an R developer.
+Improve your testing practices with these insights.'
 pubDate: 'Oct 20 2024'
 tags: ["r", "tests"]
 ---